traplol/malang/README.md

 # malang

+First an foremost, this is just a place for me to try things and to learn about how one might implement a programming language.

 malang is a general purpose, statically and strongly typed, structured programming language.
 It is early in development but already it features: